receet/slate/source/index.html.md

 * POS sends a <code>create_order</code> message in the JSON format in the right column.
 * Server responds with <code>success</code> message.
-* If the customer (end-user) receives his receipt in the specified timeout (30 seconds by default), a <cdoe>close</cdoe> message should be sent to the server.
+* If the customer (end-user) receives his receipt in the specified timeout (3 minutes by default), a <cdoe>close</cdoe> message should be sent to the server.

 Case 2 - Timeout scenario: